Walking around the town is fun! A stroll in search of "retro things" [Motomiya City, Fukushima Prefecture]

 To the "Motomiya Nakajo" area

-The Motomiya Nakajo area, where Adachi Bridge meets, is lined with many retro-modern buildings.
+The Motomiya Nakajo area, where Adachi Bridge meets, is lined with many retro-modern buildings

-This time, I was attracted by the retro sign and fixtures, so I stopped by Akitaya
+This time, I was drawn to the retro sign and fixtures, soAkitayaI stopped by

 There was also a space for a short break among the tasteful tea utensils and delicious tea leaves.
-The owner has a warm personality, and it's clear that this shop has become a relaxing spot for the local community.
+The owner has a warm personality, and it's clear that this shop has become a relaxing spot for the local community

 This time I bought Sencha tea.
-The time spent choosing tea while talking with the owner about his recommendations will surely become a fond memory of your retro trip.
+The time spent choosing tea while talking with the owner about his recommendations will surely become a fond memory of your retro trip

 Akitaya <Information>